ThomasAlanStevens/codeWars/README.md

 # CodeWars Katas: [Profile Here](https://www.codewars.com/users/ThomasAlanStevens)

-A repository filled with codewars challenges (katas).
-Currently in the top 5.5% of coders on the global leaderboard, Completed over 100+ katas and complete 5 solutions every week.
+A repository filled with code wars challenges (katas).
+Currently in the top 4% of coders on the global leaderboard, Completed over 100+ katas, and currently complete 5 solutions every week.

 ## How It's Made: